Photography course for beginners. 3 days.

 The schedule is built to have at least one daytime lesson and one evening-time lesson.
 Studying during daylight and in darkness is an essential part of the beginners course.
 We don’t want to simplify the task.
 It’s impossible to learn everything practicing only day time or only night time.
 The techniques are very different.

-If you are not available during the scheduled times, or you are not able to attend one of the sessions, don’t hesitate to contact me.
-Our groups are small, and I have some level of flexibility.
+If you are not available during the scheduled times, or you are not able to attend one of the sessions, don’t hesitate to contact us.
+Our groups are small, and we have some level of flexibility.

 The course consists of three lessons(2 hours each):